All India Inter-University swimming under scanner for rigging, ministry responds with stern letter

 “This was a waste of time, energy and money.
 What we saw was discouraging.
 When we complained, we got death threats,” Bengaluru Jain University’s Srihari Natraj, national champion, was quoted as saying by the New India Express.
 Srihari skipped FINA World Cup for the event.

-The mistakes have been rectified now, according to the Association of Indian Universities secretary general Pankaj Mittal
+The mistakes have been rectified now, according to the Association of Indian Universities secretary general Pankaj Mittal.

 In response, Dr Baljit Singh Sekhon, the Joint Secretary of Youth Affairs and Sport, has written to the Director of Sport and the Organising Secretary of LPU about the complaints.